bugsnag/react-inline-svg/README.md

 Features
 --------
 - Easy to use, just add `InlineSVG` components
-- Loads SVGs automatically using a jQuery `$.ajax` request
+- Loads SVGs automatically using a `XMLHttpRequest`
 - Loads each SVG exactly once, and caches them for repeated use
-- Can preload SVGs in advance using `SVGCache`
+- Can preload SVGs in advance using `InlineSVG.cache`

 Usage